tanseydavid/wpc-emu/README.md

 8E15: BD 89 04       JSR $8904
 8E18: 55             Invalid
 ```
-I guess there is one error, the comment "loop forever, watchdog will reset machine":
+I guess there is one error, the comment `loop forever, watchdog will reset machine`:
 - it's not the watchdog that will reset the machine but an interrupt call

 ## Gameplay